svn2github/marked/trunk/README.md

 Type: `boolean`
 Default: `false`

-Use "smart" typographic punctuation for things like quotes and dashes.
+Use "smart" typograhic punctuation for things like quotes and dashes.

 ## Access to lexer and parser